 A long time ago in a galaxy far, far away, computers were an indulgent option when running a business.
 Computers were expensive, had limited functionality and, to many, provided limited value beyond what traditional methods had done.
 Despite this, the march towards a technology-enabled future proceeded, lead by finance departments looking for efficiencies promised by so called ‘speadsheet’ software.

-Fast forward to today and you would be hard pressed to find a business not dependant on IT in some way or another.
+Fast forward to today and you would be hard pressed to find a business not dependent on IT in some way or another.
 These days IT is a given in pretty much every element of business, from finance to marketing, production, design, customer service and all points in between.

 Given this universal adoption, simply ‘using’ IT these days is no longer enough to gain advantage, but is now mere table stakes to stay in the game.
 So does that mean that technology no longer has any competitive advantage to offer?
 Quite the contrary.
 However to gain that advantage IT can no longer be considered an operational issue, but must be given a seat at the board table and aligned strongly with the overall business strategy.